BastianKraemer/GeoCat/README.md

 ### Environment

 - Webserver like Apache or nginx
-- PHP Environment with enabled "mcrypt" module
+- PHP Environment with enabled 'mcrypt' module
 - MariaDB/MySQL or PostgreSQL database

 ### Grunt